Graduate Coordinator

 Why Earn a Master's in Computer Engineering?

-1. A Baccalaureate degree in a technical field *(e.g., Engineering, Physics or Mathematics from an accredited university or college) with an overall GPA of at least 2.75.
+1. A bachelor’s degree from an accredited university or college, with a minimum overall GPA of 2.75.

 Class Description